Halliburton: Chemical plant in Saudi Arabia

-On March 1, 2022, Halliburton inaugurated its MultiChem facility in Jubail PlasChem Park, which will make Saudi Arabia an exporter of speciality products from an importer of speciality products.
+On March 1, 2022, Halliburton inaugurated its MultiChem facility in Jubail PlasChem Park, Saudi Arabia.
+Manufacturing a broad range of chemicals for oil and gas industries, the move is expected to allow Saudi Arabia to pivot from its role as an importer of specialty products to an exporter in the region.

 Controversies and criticism

 Iraq War

 Halliburton has become the object of several controversies involving the Iraq War and the company's ties to former U.S. Vice President Dick Cheney.
 Cheney retired from the company during the 2000 U.S. presidential election campaign with a severance package worth $36 million.
 As of 2004, he had received $398,548 in deferred compensation from Halliburton while Vice President.
 Cheney was chairman and CEO of Halliburton Company from 1995 to 2000 and has received stock options from Halliburton.

 In the run-up to the Iraq War, Halliburton was awarded a $7 billion contract for which only Halliburton was allowed to bid.

 Bunnatine Greenhouse, a civil servant with 20 years of contracting experience, had complained to Army officials on numerous occasions that Halliburton had been unlawfully receiving special treatment for work in Iraq, Kuwait and the Balkans.
-Criminal investigations were opened by the U.S. Justice Department, the Federal Bureau of Investigation (FBI) and the Pentagon's inspector general.
-These investigations found no wrongdoing within the contract award and execution process.
+Criminal investigations were opened by the U.S. Justice Department, the Federal Bureau of Investigation (FBI) and the Pentagon's inspector general.These investigations found no wrongdoing within the contract award and execution process.

 In one of Greenhouse's claims, she said that military auditors caught Halliburton overcharging the Pentagon for fuel deliveries into Iraq.
-She also complained that Defense Secretary Donald Rumsfeld's office took control of every aspect of Halliburton's $7 billion Iraqi oil/infrastructure contract.
+She also claimed that Defense Secretary Donald Rumsfeld's office took control of every aspect of Halliburton's $7 billion Iraqi oil/infrastructure contract.
 Greenhouse was later demoted for poor performance in her position.
-Greenhouse's attorney, Michael Kohn portrayed her performance reviews as punishment for criticizing the administrations, he stated in The New York Times that "she is being demoted because of her strict adherence to procurement requirements and the Army's preference to sidestep them when it suits their needs."
+Greenhouse's attorney, Michael Kohn, portrayed her performance reviews as punishment for criticizing the administrations.
+He stated in The New York Times that "she is being demoted because of her strict adherence to procurement requirements and the Army's preference to sidestep them when it suits their needs."